sailthru/stolos/README.md

         },
         "modelBuild": {
             "job_id": "{date}_{client_id}_{target}"
+            "autofill_values": {
+              "target": ["purchaseRevenue"]
+            },
             "depends_on": {
-                "app_name": ["preprocess"],
+                "app_name": ["preprocess"]
-                "target": ["purchaseRevenue"]
             }
         }
     }

-A dependency graph demonstrating how `App_A` queues up multiple `App_Bi`.
+Expanding on the above example, we see a dependency graph demonstrating how `App_A` queues up multiple `App_Bi`.
 In this example, the completion of a `preprocess` job identified by `20140101_1234` enqueues two `modelBuild` jobs:
-`20140101_1234_purchaseRevenue` and `20140101_1234_numberOfPageviews`
+`20140101_1234_purchaseRevenue` and `20140101_1234_numberOfPageviews`.

     {
         "preprocess": {
             "job_id": "{date}_{client_id}"
         },
         "modelBuild"": {
+            "autofill_values": {
+              "target": ["purchaseRevenue", "numberOfPageviews"]
+            },
             "job_id": "{date}_{client_id}_{target}"
             "depends_on": {
-                "app_name": ["preprocess"],
+                "app_name": ["preprocess"]
-                "target": ["purchaseRevenue", "numberOfPageviews"]
             }
         }
     }

 The below configuration demonstrates how multiple `App_Ai` reduce to `App_Bj`.
-In other words, the `modelBuild` of `client1_purchaseRevenue` cannot run (or be queued to run) until `preprocess` has completed these `job_ids`: `20140601_client1`, `20140501_client1`, and `20140401_client1`.
+In other words, the `modelBuild2` job, `client1_purchaseRevenue`, cannot run (or be queued to run) until `preprocess` has completed these `job_ids`:
+`20140601_client1`, `20140501_client1`, and `20140401_client1`.
+The same
-The same applies to job, `client1_numberOfPageviews`.
+applies to `client1_numberOfPageviews`.
 However, it does not matter whether `client1_numberOfPageviews` or `client1_purchaseRevenue` runs first.
+Looking at this from the other way around, the children of `preprocess` `20140501_client1` are these two `modelBuild2` jobs: `client1_purchaseRevenue` and `client1_numberOfPageViews`.
 Also, notice that these dates are hardcoded.
-If you would like to create dates that aren't hardcoded, you should refer to the section, [Configuration: Defining Dependencies with Two-Way Functions](README.md#configuration-defining-dependencies-with-a-two-way-functions).
+If you would like to implement more complex logic around dates, you should refer to the section, [Configuration: Defining Dependencies with Two-Way Functions](README.md#configuration-defining-dependencies-with-a-two-way-functions).

     {
         "preprocess": {
             "job_id": "{date}_{client_id}"
         },
-        "modelBuild": {
+        "modelBuild2": {
             "job_id": "{client_id}_{target}"
+            "autofill_values": {
+              "target": ["purchaseRevenue", "numberOfPageviews"]
+            }
             "depends_on": {
                 "app_name": ["preprocess"],
-                "target": ["purchaseRevenue", "numberOfPageviews"],
                 "date": [20140601, 20140501, 20140401]
             }
         }
     }

 We also enable boolean logic in dependency structures.
+We will introduce a concept of a dependency group and then say that the use of a list specifies AND logic, while the declaration of different dependency groups specifies OR logic.
 An app can depend on `dependency_group_1` OR another dependency group.
 Within a dependency group, you can also specify that the dependencies come from one different set of `job_ids` AND another set.
 The AND and OR logic can also be combined in one example, and this can result in surprisingly complex relationships.

+Take a look at the below example.
 In this example, there are several things happening.
-Firstly, note that in order for any of modelBuild's jobs to be queued to run, either the dependencies in `dependency_group_1` OR those in `dependency_group_2` must be met.
-Looking more closely at `dependency_group_1`, we can see that it defines a list of key-value objects ANDed together using a list.
-`dependency_group_1` will not be satisfied unless all of the following is true: the three listed dates for `preprocess` have completed AND the two dates for `otherPreprocess`  have completed.
+Firstly, note that in order for any of `modelBuild3`'s jobs to be queued to run, either the dependencies in `dependency_group_1` OR those in `dependency_group_2` must be met.
+Looking more closely at `dependency_group_1`, we can see that it defines a list of key-value objects ANDed together using a list.  `dependency_group_1` will not be satisfied unless all of the following is true: the three listed dates for `preprocess` have completed AND the two dates for `otherPreprocess`  have completed.
 In summary, the value of `dependency_group_1` is a list.
 The use of a list specifies AND logic, while the declaration of different dependency groups specifies OR logic.

+Also take note of how `target` is defined here.
+The `autofill_values` for `target` are different depending on which dependency group we are dealing with.
+If you find that putting target in the depends_on is confusing, we agree!
+Open a GH issue if you have suggestions!

     {
         "preprocess": {